Apply to our PhD Program

 For questions about the details of the CAOS Ph.D. program and admissions requirements, please email our current Director of Graduate Studies.

-For more general questions about applying to graduate school at NYU (for example, questions about the online application process, transcripts, dates and communication of GRE scores), please email the GSAS Admissions office at email@example.com.
+For more general questions about applying to graduate school at NYU (for example, questions about the online application process, transcripts, dates and communication of GRE scores), please refer to the Application Resource Center.

 Who Should Apply

 The interdisciplinary AOSM graduate program was designed train students in both applied mathematics and disciplinary atmosphere-ocean-climate science.
 Given the under-met need for rigorously trained researchers in the discipline (see our Program Philosophy), we seek to attract and train students with strong undergraduate backgrounds in mathematics, physics and/or engineering.
 While we value knowledge of, and research in the climate sciences at the undergraduate level, neither is required, nor does either replace the need for having completed significant course work in mathematics.

 Note that all students accepted and enrolled in our program receive full financial support, including, at a minimum, tuition remission, health insurance and a stipend for the nine-month academic year.

 Please also see the Application and Admissions Policies for the Mathematics Ph.D.
 Program - apart from the caveat about the GRE mathematics exam discussed above, all of these requirements also apply to the AOSM PhD program.

 Synopsis of Program Requirements